 How can a business intelligence and analytics body prove its legitimacy to the world?

+Know how business intelligence and analytics affects traditional organizations (non-tech and tech) today.
+Adoption of analytics is the big elephant in the room.
 I have used the word “legitimacy” for two reasons.
 Adjective – as a child born to parents because business analytics, intelligence and functions are related in that manner, and verb – to make lawful or justify (its presence).

 In most traditional organizations (non-tech, non-startup) today, adoption of business intelligence and analytics as well as data science is a big elephant in the room and we need to talk about it.

 The common gap that I see in many organizations is the absence of a translator.
 It could either be a data translator or an analytics translator – we need both.
 You may think – “Why is this a gap in the first place?” or “I believe we do have translators.”
 If you didn’t think either, then you acknowledge the gap and can read on.

 Talking about the role of such a translator, Bernard Marr (author of “Data Strategy”) thinks that “A data translator is a conduit between data scientists and executive decision-makers.
 They are specifically skilled at understanding the business needs of an organization and are data savvy enough to be able to talk tech and distil it to others in the organization in an easy-to-understand manner.”

 The position needs to be created with a strong intention to drive adoption and not to fit someone into a role.
 That said, organizations shouldn’t just blindly hire a translator, they also need to understand the skillsets required to be one:

 - Understanding what business intelligence and analytics means and what it can do – This doesn’t require someone to have done hands-on analytics for years together.
 This needs awareness.

 - Ability to think using first principles – This will allow the translator to question the status quo (the way the business/end user works today or the beliefs they have) and engage with them to come up with innovative solutions